Integrable deformations and degenerations of some irregular singularities: Isomonodromic deformations

 where $A^\diago_1$ is the diagonal part of $A_1$, is integrable and restricts to \eqref{eq:general} at $t=t_o$.
 The integrable connection (on the trivial bundle) has matrix (\cf \cite[VI\,(3.12)]{Bibi00b})

 and is a universal integrable deformation of its restriction at each point of the neighbourhood where it exists.
-Moreover, there exists a $z$-formal base change which transforms \eqref{eq:univintegr} to the system
+Moreover, there exists a $z$-formal base change that transforms \eqref{eq:univintegr} to the system

 The following two questions are natural: \bgroup \theenumi\theequation

 \refstepcounter{equation} \eqref{enum:univa} If $t_o\in\Delta$, can we find an integrable deformation \eqref{eq:univintegr} of the Birkhoff normal form \eqref{eq:general} with $z$-formal normal form \eqref{eq:univintegrform}?